 Day 9: Experience an incredible flight over the Serengeti and Great Rift Valley on our way back to Arusha.
 Say goodbye before your evening departure, or continue your adventure with an extension trip to Zanzibar.

 The Boundless Journeys Safari Advantage

 - Unique, award-winning itineraries.
 Our flexible, hand-crafted journeys have received accolades from the world’s most revered travel publications.
-Our seasonal luxury camps allow us to be close to the action in privacy and in comfort.
-Hotel quality linens, full-sized beds (not cots), individual bathroom facilities attached to each tent (including warm showers!), a professional camp staff and indulgent touches like French-press coffee in the morning make Boundless Journeys' tented camp an experience not to be missed.
+Our luxury camps allow us to be close to the action in relative solitude and in comfort.
+Hotel quality linens, full-sized beds (not cots), ensuite bathrooms, a professional camp staff and indulgent touches throughout the day make Boundless Journeys' selected camps an experience not to be missed.

 - Flexibility to suit your travel style.
 We offer both small-group departures and Private Collection safaris, so that you can choose which works best for you.

 - Insider connections.
 There is simply no substitute for traveling with a knowledgeable insider.
 Our Tanzanian guides are experienced naturalists, and they know the park rangers and keep in touch with them regularly, so they always have the inside track on where to find the most exciting wildlife.